Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 -----------------|--------------------------
 Unit Name:|give your device a nice **UNIQUE** name (will appear as $device inside the homie tree) so no spaces and only - or _ is suggested here (even when MQTT is not so restrictive)
 Unit Number:| optional
-Append Unit Number to hostname:| uncheck because the paramter is optional WIFI Settings| self explanatory
+Append Unit Number to hostname:| unchecked because the paramter is optional WIFI Settings| self explanatory
 IP Settings| if you don`t use DHCP make sure the IP Address is not in use otherwise you have to use the serial console to fix that